LET THE PRACTICE KNOW YOUR VIEWS – THEY ARE IMPORTANT TO US

 If it is not possible to raise your complaint immediately, please let us have details of your complaint within the following timescales:

-The Practice will acknowledge your complaint within three working days and aim to have responded to your complaint within twenty working days of the date you raised it with us.
+The Practice will acknowledge your complaint within three working days and will respond within a reasonable timescale.
 At this stage you should be offered an explanation or a meeting with the person(s) involved.
 When the Practice looks into your complaint it aims to:

 COMPLAINING ON BEHALF OF SOMEBODY ELSE